open/close all folders

 - Jerk Ass: Knocks Red unconscious for talking out of turn, gets Emelia thrown in Despair with little evidence because he doesn't like her, insults Lute a bit... he's not a particularly pleasant individual.

-- Screw the Rules, I Have Connections!: Throws Emelia into Despair without a trial, because he's the boss at IRPO and can do whatever he wants.
+- Screw the Rules, I Have Connections!: Throws Emelia into Despair without a trial, because he's the boss at IRPO and can do whatever he wants and he was pissed off that his buddy Ren died.

 - The Alcoholic: A full-blown drunk.
 Just sits around getting wasted in Scrap and Junk, and both his status screen and victory pose involve him drinking.